 All this happens in a split second.
 Leaving you standing in front of an angry person dazed, shaking, sweating and tense.
-30 seconds later the customer realizes it was their mistake apologizes halfheartedly and walks away.
+30 seconds later the customer realizes it was their mistake apologizes half-heartedly and walks away.
 You compose yourself the best you can and move on to the next customer.
 You are shaken up for the rest of the day.
-In fact, you may find yourself for the next few weeks anxious and not know why and forgetting about the traumatic event that took place weeks before.
+In fact, you may find yourself for the next few weeks anxious and not know why and forget about the traumatic event that took place weeks before.

 The fight or flight response is a major thing for our bodies to go through.
 You can understand why frequent triggers can leave a person with adrenal fatigue and depression.
-In past when triggered we would run, fight or die.
+In the past when triggered we would run, fight or die.
 That was how the chemicals left our bodies.
-In everyday circumstance those outcomes are not options.
+In everyday circumstances, those outcomes are not options.
 You’re not going to run away from the customer, you’re not going to fight the customer and most likely you won’t die.
 So what happens to the chemicals in your body?
 The cocktail of hormones and chemicals released creates cortisol.
 Cortisol left in our body increases blood pressure, suppresses immunity, turns glucose into fat and can even shut down the reproductive system.
 This knowledge opens our eyes to why generally healthy people in their 40’s drop dead due to heart attacks.
 It also may explain anxiety.
 Next time you’re anxious and you’re searching your mind for something to stress about because you don’t know why you’re feeling it, think back…was your fight or flight response triggered?
 You may have to go back days.
 Even if it was for a second your unexplained anxiety is probably related to that chemical response days ago that was designed to protect you.
 The pent up adrenaline produced from your experience with that nasty customer needs to be released.